 - How much time you have

 - What demographic you’re trying to appeal to, and finally

 - whether you want your video to have lasting appeal or whether you need something more immediate.

 With all of these things taken into account, you should have a good idea by now of what sort of recruitment video suits your company best.
-Need even more video examples?
-Head on over to our recruitment videos page.
+Need more advice?
+Visit our dedicated recruitment video production page.